oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

   })
 ```

-Now with `async/await` you can combine the best of promises with a synchronous style of coding.
-Using this approach, you can make your code much easier to understand and bring back your sanity when trying to orchestrate a long chain of asynchronous calls.
+Now with `async/await`, you can combine the best of promises with a synchronous coding style.
+Using this approach, you can make your code much easier to understand and bring back your sanity when orchestrating a long chain of asynchronous calls.

 ```js
 async getPosts () => {